 Jalonne White-Newsome is senior program officer at The Kresge Foundation, responsible for the Environment Program’s grant portfolio on sustainable water resources management in a changing climate.
 Jalonne also leads the foundation’s work addressing the intersection of climate change and public health.

 Before joining Kresge in early 2016, Jalonne served as director of federal policy at West Harlem Environmental Action Inc. (WE ACT), where she was involved with leading national campaigns and a 42-member national coalition of environmental justice organizations.
 Her work helped ensure that the concerns of low-income communities of color were integrated into federal policy, particularly on clean air, climate change and health issues.
-She is a lecturer at The George Washington University in Washington, D.C., and an adjunct professor at Kettering University in Flint, Michigan.
-She continues to engage in research on climate, health and equity.
+She is an adjunct professor at The George Washington University in Washington, D.C., and continues to engage in research on climate, health and equity.

 A native of Detroit, Jalonne earned a Ph.D. in environmental health sciences from the University of Michigan School of Public Health; a master’s degree in environmental engineering from Southern Methodist University; and a bachelor’s degree in chemical engineering from Northwestern University.
-She currently serves on the board of US Climate Action Network and was recognized by Grist Magazine as “The 50 People You'll Be Talking About in 2016.”
+She serves on the board of US Climate Action Network, and is a steering committee member of the Health Environmental Funder’s Network.
+Jalonne is a 2017 PLACES Fellow with the The Funders Network and was recognized by Grist Magazine as “The 50 People You'll Be Talking About in 2016.”

 Photo: Douglas Schaible